Nalanui Hale

 One recent listing explicitly describes building amenities including 'additional storage' along with elevator and other common facilities, indicating shared storage is offered.
 Although only 1 of 6 MLS entries has a storage-related amenity box checked and no remarks from other listings mention it, none contradict its existence.
 The clear textual description provides strong evidence that the building offers storage units or lockers for residents.

-I searched for surfboard storage, board storage, surf storage, or bike-and-surfboard storage.
-The listings only mention general storage, which is not enough to confirm dedicated surfboard storage.
+I searched for surfboard storage, board storage, or surf storage references.
+The listings only mention general storage, so there is no evidence of dedicated surfboard storage facilities.

 No analysis available